Espiguero Pizarra

 Habitat: This species is found in open grasslands, agricultural fields, and scrubby areas at elevations ranging from 500 to 2,000 meters.

-Behavior: The Slate-colored Seedeater is primarily a seed-eater, feeding on grass seeds and other small seeds.
+Behavior: The Slate-colored Seedeater is a seed-eater, feeding on grass seeds and other small seeds.
 They are often seen foraging on the ground or perched on grass stalks.

 Conservation status: The Slate-colored Seedeater is considered to be of least concern by the IUCN.